 Why would Apple prefer Cal Poly graduates over graduates of more prestigious universities?
 Because Cal Poly teaches to the industry and Cal Poly students don’t just learn the theory, they ‘learn by doing’, and are ‘Ready Day One’.

 Cal Poly is not a research university.
 That’s not to say research opportunities are not available.
 Cal Poly offers research opportunities to undergraduate students.
 See here and here for more information.
-The William and Linda Frost Center for undergraduate research will open soon.
-It is funded by a $110 million gift specifically intended for enhancing the resources for undergraduate research.
+The recently opened Frost Center for Research and Innovation is a 102,000-square-foot facility featuring a state-of-the-art interdisciplinary laboratory.
+It is funded by a $110 million gift specifically intended for enhancing resources for undergraduate research.

 Being industry oriented, Cal Poly does applied research.
 Also, undergraduates get to fully participate in research, thanks to Cal Poly’s undergraduate focus.